 3. Healthy spending habits

-Old habits die hard, hence current behaviours are indicative of future behaviours.
+Old habits die hard.
+Hence current behaviors are indicative of future behaviors.

 Having said that, how one spends on dates isn’t a perfect reflection of their everyday money habits, so don’t ghost someone just because they ordered a second round of drinks or paying $15 for a bag of popcorn.
 For all I know, they could be trying to show you a good time, which is endearing.